WilliamBonvini/sydraw/README.md

-# Syndalib
+# syndalib
-Syndalib (Synthetic Data Library) is a tool to create synthetic pointclouds for single/multi-model single/multi-class tasks.
+syndalib (Synthetic Data Library) is a library that helps you create synthetic 2D pointclouds for single/multi-model single/multi-class tasks.
 I'll use the term "sample" to indicate a generic point cloud.
-Syndalib gives you the possibility to set:
+it gives you the possibility to fix a vast set of hyperparameters for each class of models you are interested in generating.
+models are saved in a .mat file format.
+hyperparameters:
 - the number of models within each sample
 - total number of points withing each sample
 - percentage of outliers within each sample